yifanwu/diel/notes/notebook.md

 Developers will not be able to create views --- they can only write queries --> they can change how they are referenced by changing the name

+## Arch

+Need to think about how we are capturing the contextual knowledge and how to pass that around.

 ## Features